huangli712/KadanoffBaym/README.md

 # KadanoffBaym

 The `KadanoffBaym` library implements the basic operations and numerical algorithms for contour Green's function (i.e. non-equilibrium Green's function).
-It also provides a dynamical mean-field theory engine for strongly correlated systems in non-equilibrium states.
+It also provides a minimal dynamical mean-field theory engine for strongly correlated systems in non-equilibrium states.

 This toolkit is currently under heavy developement. **IT DOES NOT WORK NOW!**

 ## Version

-v0.1.1-devel.250930
+v0.1.2-devel.251012

 ## License